elarcoiris/ios-webview-tester/README.md

 #  iOS Web View Tester

 ## Overview
-A test harness for developers to view WebView content from an external website, within an iOS app.
+An interface for developers to view WebView content within an iOS app.
 It allows for https on localhost to satisfy iOS App Transport Security settings.